 Welcome to my fork of the OekakiPoteto 5.x source.
 This version has a few new features compared to the original version of Poteto, but is mostly a modernization.
 It includes proper HTML/CSS support, a reworked template system, thumbnails, group projects, significantly lower bandwidth usage, several bug and security fixes, and it runs on a wider variety of servers and configurations.
 It also has the ability to add rules and a banner.

 In terms of new features, Wacintaki has essentially been discontinued as of version 1.3, though fixes and random optimizations will continue to be made.
-I have no plans to continue development of Wacintaki until new, HTML5 paint programs are developed to replace the aging Java applets.
+I have no plans to work on Wacintaki 2.0 until new, HTML5 paint programs are developed to replace the aging Java applets.
 Check for new versions, downloads, and patches here: www.NineChime.com/products/

 If you are updating an existing board, skip this secion and see the update instructions below.